jundalisay/spblist/content/en/social/supersociology/crisis-years.md

 - World War 1 curing the problems with the late 19th century industrialization (Carnegie, Morgan)
 - World War 2 curing the problems caused by the Roaring 20s (Wall Street)

+{{< youtube -KSryJXDpZo >}}

+{{< cap >}} As a monkey-based species, war and conflict is the natural solution of humans to injustice whether political or economic.
+Note that the greed and jealousy which creates crises in the first place are also monkey-based propensities since we do not see cats and dogs fighting over objects. {{< /cap >}}

 Those wars were justified by the leaders of the weakening power wanting to be great again against the rising power:
 - The Hapsburgs wanted to be great again and so did a Seven Years War under France against the British
 - The Germans, via the Kaiser and Hitler, wanted to be great again like Bismarck and so did 2 world wars against the British

 {{< i s="/photos/medieval/hitler.jpg" a="Hitler" c="Hitler's whole propaganda was about making Germany great again" >}}